“A luxurious but laid-back haven, set in orchards and lush gardens a 25-minute taxi drive from Marrakech and the airport”

 - Head for a sun lounger on the pool terrace and let your mind drift while you enjoy the birdsong and the garden’s fragrant air

 - The pool is large enough for a serious swim.
-After your exertions, treat yourself to a massage
+After your exertions, treat yourself to an on-site massage

 - Take a cooking class to learn the secrets behind Casa Taos' gorgeous food